bhoamikhona/javascript/Section 18/README.md

 - In this project we are using Sass instead of CSS.
 - Sass is basically a better way of writing CSS.
 It has some nice additional features, which makes writing CSS in a large scale application a lot easier.
 - Browsers don't actually understand Sass so, it has to be converted to CSS.
 Parcel will do that for us.

+### Rendering the Recipe

+- How to work with statics files along with Parcel

 ## Author